 - method A function which is defined inside a class body.
 If called as an attribute of an instance of that class, the method will get the instance object as its first argument (which is usually called self).
 See function and nested scope. - method resolution order Method Resolution Order is the order in which base classes are searched for a member during lookup.
-See The Python 2.3 Method Resolution Order. - MRO See method resolution order. - mutable Mutable objects can change their value but keep their id().
-See also immutable. - named tuple Any tuple-like class whose indexable elements are also accessible using named attributes (for example, time.localtime() returns a tuple-like object where the year is accessible either with an index such as t[0] or with a named attribute like t.tm_year).
+See The Python 2.3 Method Resolution Order.

+MRO See method resolution order.

+mutable Mutable objects can change their value but keep their id().
+See also immutable.

+named tuple Any tuple-like class whose indexable elements are also accessible using named attributes (for example, time.localtime() returns a tuple-like object where the year is accessible either with an index such as t[0] or with a named attribute like t.tm_year).

 A named tuple can be a built-in type such as time.struct_time, or it can be created with a regular class definition.
 A full featured named tuple can also be created with the factory function collections.namedtuple().
-The latter approach automatically provides extra features such as a self-documenting representation like Employee (name='jones', title='programmer').
+The latter approach automatically provides extra features such as a self-documenting representation like Employee(name='jones', title='programmer').

-- namespace The place where a variable is stored.
+namespace The place where a variable is stored.
 Namespaces are implemented as dictionaries.
 There are the local, global and built-in namespaces as well as nested namespaces in objects (in methods).
 Namespaces support modularity by preventing naming conflicts.
-For instance, the functions builtin.open() and os.open() are distinguished by their namespaces.
+For instance, the functions builtins.open() and os.open() are distinguished by their namespaces.
 Namespaces also aid readability and maintainability by making it clear which module implements a function.
-For instance, writing random.seed() or itertools.izip() makes it clear that those functions are implemented by the random and itertools modules, respectively. - nested scope The ability to refer to a variable in an enclosing definition.
-For instance, a function defined inside another function can refer to variables in the outer function.
-Note that nested scopes by default work only for reference and not for assignment.
-Local variables both read and write in the innermost scope.
-Likewise, global variables read and write to the global namespace.
-The nonlocal allows writing to outer scopes. - new-style class Any class which inherits from object.
-This includes all built-in types like list and dict.
-Only new-style classes can use Python's newer, versatile features like slots, descriptors, properties, and getattribute().
+For instance, writing random.seed() or itertools.islice() makes it clear that those functions are implemented by the random and itertools modules, respectively.